 Data Privacy and Security Policies

-The New York City Department of Education (DOE) takes the confidentiality of information about you and your children seriously.
-Several federal and state laws and regulations protect the confidentiality of your children's education records, including information that can be used to identify your children.
-Such information, which includes student‐specific data, is known as "personally identifiable information" or "PII."
+New York City Public Schools (NYCPS) takes the privacy of information about you and your children seriously.
+Several federal and state laws and regulations protect the privacy of your children's education records and personally identifiable information, or "PII."

-These laws and regulations also place requirements on the DOE and other parties to ensure your child's PII remains confidential and secure.
+These laws and regulations place requirements on NYCPS and other parties to ensure your child's PII remains confidential and secure.
 Below are descriptions of these various laws, along with the rights they grant you as a parent.
 If you are a student who is 18 years or older, the information shared below about "your child" or an "eligible student" refers to you directly.

-This page also includes a notice to users of the DOE's websites and applications.
+This page also includes a notice to users of NYCPS's websites and applications.

 Overview of Laws and Regulations